Aksel Lund Svindal

 Aksel Lund Svindal (born 26 December 1982) is a Norwegian former World Cup alpine ski racer.
 Born in Lørenskog in Akershus county, Svindal is a two-time overall World Cup champion (2007 and 2009), an Olympic gold medalist in super-G at the 2010 Winter Olympics and in downhill at the 2018 Winter Olympics, and a five-time World Champion in downhill, giant slalom, and super combined (2007 Åre, 2009 Val-d'Isère, 2011 Garmisch, and 2013 Schladming).
 With his victory in the downhill in 2013, Svindal became the first male alpine racer to win titles in four consecutive world championships.

-With his successes many consider him the best Norwegian alpine skier ever.
-While the great Kjetil Andre Aamodt has been more successful at the Olympics, Svindal is by far the most successful on the World Cup circuit.
+He is sometimes considered the best Norwegian alpine skier ever.
+While Kjetil Andre Aamodt has been more successful at the Olympics, Svindal is by far the most successful on the World Cup circuit.

-In late-January 2019, he announced his retirement from alpine skiing following the 2019 Ski World Championships.
+In January 2019, he announced his retirement from alpine skiing following the 2019 Ski World Championships.